jeffpar/pcjs.v1/blog/2015/02/23/README.md

 	            ii   m  c  i  '85 '86      |
 	                                       |

 So, the B1 stepping set DL to 0x03 on reset.
-It also seems a safe bet that revision number for a B0 stepping was 0x02.
+It also seems a safe bet that the revision number for a B0 stepping was 0x02.
 Does that mean the revision number for the A0 was 0x01?
-Who knows.
+I can only guess.

 The 80386 CPU on my Compaq DeskPro 386 "Version 2" System Board is labeled as: